Academic Requirements

 Transfer Students

 A maximum of 60 credits transfer from two-year colleges.
-There is no limit on the number of credits accepted from a four-year college, but students must earn a minimum of 30 credits from Rutgers Camden and meet all of our general education and major requirements for a degree.
+There is no limit on the number of credits accepted from a four-year college, but students must earn a minimum of 30 credits from Rutgers Camden and meet all our general education and major requirements for a degree.

 The NJ TRANSFER website provides information about courses that transfer from community colleges in New Jersey to four-year colleges.